AntoineRondelet/uxss-vulnerabilities-research/uxssDB/README.md

 - CVE-2015-7188: https://bugzilla.mozilla.org/show_bug.cgi?id=1199430 -- White-spaces in host IP address, leading to same origin policy bypass
 - CVE-2015-7187: https://bugzilla.mozilla.org/show_bug.cgi?id=1195735 -- To disable JS, set { script: false } when creating the panel, but inline JS is still executing (POC: create a browser extension)
 - CVE-2014-1530: https://bugzilla.mozilla.org/show_bug.cgi?id=895557 -- It's possible to set a document's URI to a different document's URI by confusing docshell
+- CVE-2014-1504: https://bugzilla.mozilla.org/show_bug.cgi?id=911547 -- data-URI + Firefox restart = CSP bypass -- This attack scenario uses the fact that some part of the context is saved by the Browser when the Browser is restarted.
+Such context save might be used to bypass CSP
+- CVE-2013-5612: https://bugzilla.mozilla.org/show_bug.cgi?id=871161 -- Potential XSS with cross-domain (cross-origin) inheritance of charset
+- CVE-2013-1714 -- https://bugzilla.mozilla.org/show_bug.cgi?id=879787 -- Cross Domain Policy override using webworkers -- Web Workers makes it possible to run a script operation in background thread separate from the main execution thread of a web application.
+The advantage of this is that laborious processing can be performed in a separate thread, allowing the main (usually the UI) thread to run without being blocked/slowed down.
 -